 Social proof drives purchases.
 An online reputation can make or break your construction company.
 Approximately 90% of consumers read online reviews before engaging with a business.

-Naturally, positive reviews make them trust a business more.
+Naturally, positive Google reviews make them trust a business more.

 More than that, search engines like Google use reviews to gauge website ranking.
 According to the Google My Business support page, “high-quality, positive reviews from your customers will improve your business’s visibility and increase the likelihood that a potential customer will visit your location.”